 I recommend doing this over a trash can like I have done here so most of the loose styrofoam falls down into the trash.

-This is when that canned air comes in VERY handy!
-It is difficult to get rid of all of those little styrofoam scraps.
-The canned air will clean them off of your hands, your work surface, your scissors, screwdriver and your little pumpkin so it is ready or you to work on!
+This is when canned air comes in handy!
+I have learned from previous projects, It is difficult to get rid of all of those little styrofoam scraps.
+Canned air will clean them right off, and your little pumpkin is ready to work on!

 Step 3: How to Wrap the Pumpkins with Yarn

 Select a yarn you want to use with your pumpkin.
-You can use most any kind of yarn, I will show you a variety of them at the end of this post, but the concept for covering your pumpkins will be the same.
-I used a variety of yarns for my basket of yarn pumpkins.
-For this demonstration one, I selected blue and rust twisted yarn that is a medium thickness.
+You can use most any kind of yarn, but the concept for covering your pumpkins will be the same.
+Thicker yarns will cover your pumpkin much quicker.

 Thread the looped end of the yarn through the eye of the flexible wool needle as shown above.

 With the yarn through the needle’s eye, pull the loop of yarn through the hole in the middle of the pumpkin.
 You can likely find everything you need to make these cute and cozy little pumpkins locally, EXCEPT for those needles.
-If you want to get to work making a pumpkin patch full of these, make sure you order your needles TODAY!
-They are selling out quickly this time of year!
+If you want my favorite needles, make sure you order your needles TODAY!
+They are sell out quickly.

 Remove the needle from the loop of yarn and put it on the other end of the yarn where the two loose ends are.